- Department Overview

 - Contact Us

 Formal didactic instruction occurs on Tuesday afternoons from 1-5 pm.
-Weekly Grand Rounds features presenters from local, regional, and national pools as well as senior residents' presentations which are part of the graduation requirement.
+Grand Rounds features presenters from local, regional, and national pools as well as senior residents' presentations which are part of the graduation requirement.
 Residents meet weekly for Resident Council.
 Every fall residents take the PRITE (Psychiatry Resident in Training Examination).
 Their scores compare with local and national peer scores to identify strengths and weaknesses that can be addressed.
-CSE (Clinical Skills Exams) occur in the second, third, and fourth years to assess resident progress and provide regular feedback.
+Clinical Skills Exams occur each year to assess resident progress and provide regular feedback.

 Orientation curriculum starts a week before July 1 to prepare incoming interns for their year of rotations.
-The PGY 1 year emphasizes interviewing, diagnostic and prescribing skills, which expand as the residents move through their rotations in emergency psychiatry, inpatient psychiatry, inpatient internal medicine, and neurology rotations.
-There is an additional experience with outpatient primary care.
-By the end of the year residents will be competent to manage crises and medically complex psychiatric patients.
+The PGY 1 year emphasizes interviewing, diagnostic, and treatment skills, which expand as the residents move through their rotations in emergency psychiatry, inpatient psychiatry, and inpatient internal medicine.
+There is additional experience with outpatient neurology and primary care.
 Residents are expected to pass their Step 3 during the PGY 1 year.

 Sample PGY I Rotation Schedule: